solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getInflationReward

-Returns the inflation reward for a list of addresses and an epoch
+Returns the inflation reward for a list of addresses for an epoch

 #### Parameters:
 - `<array>` - An array of addresses to query, as base-58 encoded strings
-- `<u64>` - (optional) An epoch for which the reward occurs (if omitted, the most recent epoch reward will be returned)
+- `<u64>` - (optional) An epoch for which the reward occurs.
+If omitted, the previous epoch will be used

 #### Results